smbrose/FederatedAuth/WhitePaper/centralised-vs-decentralised.md

 ## Integrity Provenance and Trust

-The OGC Testbed-20 and OGC Testbed-21 activities included specific tasks related to Integrity, Prevenance and Trust (IPT).
+The OGC Testbed-20 and OGC Testbed-21 activities included specific tasks related to Integrity, Provenance and Trust (IPT).
 The Engineering Report OGC 24-033 {cite}`OGC_24-033` presents a number of IPT use cases that were explored and prototyped during the Testbed-20 activities.
 The objective was to propose new IPT building blocks that are aligned with existing OGC building blocks (API) and adhere to FAIR principles.

 ### Decentralized identifiers